alloy/lowdown/README.md

 Multiple notifications are multiplexed for efficiency.

+If you need to cotinuously send notifications, it’s a good idea to keep an open connection.
+Managing that, in for instance a daemon, is beyond the scope of this library.
+We might release an extra daemon/server tool in the future that provides this functionality, but for now you should simply use the Client provided in this library without the block form (which automatically closes the connection) and build your own daemon/server setup, as required.

 NOTE: _It is not yet battle-tested.
 This will all follow over the next few weeks._

 ## Installation